 How To Split Wood Without An Axe.
 Strike the split with the succeeding and subsequent blows and watch it progress across the round of the firewood.
-You’ll have a pile of small firewood thanks to your handy hatchet!
+Look and listen for the beginnings of a split.

 How To Split Wood Without An Ax Felix Furniture from felixfurniture.com